U.S. drone program taps Alphabet, passes over Amazon, China's DJI

 WASHINGTON/SAN FRANCISCO (Reuters) - The U.S. Transportation Department’s 10 winning drone pilot projects aimed at spurring the use of unmanned aerial vehicles in a wide variety of fields do not include Amazon.com Inc and China’s DJI, but do involve Alphabet Inc, Qualcomm Inc and Microsoft Corp.

 Virginia Tech, one of the winners, said that Alphabet’s Project Wing, AT&T Inc, Intel Corp, Airbus SE and Dominion Energy Inc are among the partners for its pilot program that will explore package delivery, emergency management and infrastructure inspection.
+A spokesman for the North Carolina Department of Transportation, another winner, said Apple Inc is among its partners, and Apple said it plans to use the testing program to improve Apple Maps by capturing aerial images.

 The pilot program is aimed at producing data to assist the Federal Aviation Administration in establishing rules and regulations to safely integrate drones at scale.
 The FAA still must decide questions before the pilot projects begin including whether drone deliveries should follow city streets or cross backyards.